 - If the blood is red, she’s just started, most females will average 9 – 10 days before they are ready to breed after this sign but every bitch varies, some are quicker, some muuuuucccchhhhh later…

-- Keep monitoring the colour of the blood/discharge daily, once this becomes a straw colour, she is ready.
-About this time, you should also start seeing other signs such as flagging (putting tail up and pushing her bum towards anyone/anything she thinks may be able to help her out.)
+- Keep monitoring the colour of the blood/discharge daily, once this becomes a straw colour, she is potentially ready to mate but we would strongly suggest that you have Progesterone blood tests done done from day 7 this will give you a window into the future of your bitches season and how ready she is to breed.(see inset explanation of the results) About this time, you should also start seeing other signs such as flagging (putting tail up and pushing her bum towards anyone/anything she thinks may be able to help her out.)
 She will likely act more flirtatious and silly.
 Other bitches may treat her coldly due to the wolf mentality of only alpha bitches being allowed to have pups.
 Many bitches will also appear to be urinating more often but usually this is just them trying to mark their trail for a willing mate to find them.

 - Remember that although a WHFT is generally an excellent bearer and mother to her puppies things sometimes don’t go to plan and you should ensure you have the finances to cover any medical cover that maybe needed by either the bitch or her puppies.